 What's the single most important thing to do before launching an AI feature?

-Tag every LLM call with the feature name and tenant ID before it goes live.
-Without this, post-launch cost attribution is impossible.
-Add two fields to every API call header: X-Feature-Name: support-bot and X-Tenant-ID: {{tenant_id}}.
+Tag every LLM call with the feature name and tenant ID before it goes to production.
+Without this, post-launch cost attribution is impossible — you'll see aggregate spend but not which feature or customer drove it.
+Add two fields to every API call header: X-Feature-Name and X-Tenant-ID.
 Your proxy or monitoring layer logs everything from there.

 How do I handle cost spikes when a customer runs a large batch job?

 Unit economics.
 Model tiering.
 Prompt caching.
 Per-tenant isolation.
 Budget enforcement.
-Build these once, and every AI feature you ship after benefits automatically.
+Build these once and every AI feature you ship after benefits automatically.

-Sources: Benchmarkit/Mavvrik State of AI Cost Management 2025 | Ptolemay — ChatGPT Integration Costs | CloudZero State of AI Costs 2025 | OpenRouter State of AI 2025 | Provider pricing docs (all verified June 2026)
+Sources: Benchmarkit/Mavvrik State of AI Cost Management 2025 | Flexera State of the Cloud 2023 | CloudZero State of AI Costs 2024 | OpenView Partners Usage-Based Pricing 2023 | OpenRouter State of AI 2025 | Provider pricing docs (all verified June 2026)

 All sources retrieved June 2026.